 In some use cases, when a switch is set to “on,” the user is then able to enter additional data (e.g., by using a date and time picker).

-List / Single Selection
+List Picker – Single Selection

+A list picker is used when there are more than eight values to select from in a filter category.
 Use a value list when the number of values is dynamic or unpredictable.

-List / Multiple Selection
+List Picker – Multiple Selection